lishiyo/AA-AjaxTwitter/solution/README.md

     * They need this for InfiniteTweets
     * But it would also be useful for TweetCompose.
     * Maybe we can have them do TweetCompose the lame way, first.
+* I think the most logical way to do this is to install a jquery event handler like I did.
+    * Not sure how to sequence this, though.
+TweetCompose gets written before InfiniteTweets.
+    * Also, can fix a bug by setting lastCreatedAt if needed.